Setting up an ATLAS Workspace in Canvas that auto-enrolls students

 - myPSU: A central place for student and faculty resources

-- Banweb: Course roster and submission point for final grades
+- Banweb: Student information system, official class roster and submission point for final grades

 - Gmail: Official PSU email